Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 Peloton mass layoffs:

-After Peloton had mass layoffs back in February of 2022, resulting in 20% of its workforce being laid off, the fitness company announced yet another round of layoffs (October, 2022), laying off 500 employees who made up 12% of their current workforce.
+After Peloton had mass layoffs back in February, resulting in 20% of its workforce being laid off, the fitness company announced yet another round of layoffs, laying off 500 employees who made up 12% of their current workforce.

 The layoffs, first reported by The Wall Street Journal, are reported as Peloton’s most recent attempt at internal restructuring as a result of the rapid drop in sales after its record growth during the at-home workout boom during the pandemic.